-Higher apertures (high F-stop values) will result in more depth of field and sharpness (until a certain point), and will allow you to block more light.
+Higher apertures (high F-stop values) will result in more depth of field and sharpness (up to a certain point), and will allow you to block more light.

 The sharpest aperture depends on the lens.
-This is usually calculated taking the largest aperture, and setting two to three F-stop values to the right.
-For ex., in a lens with a max. aperture of F4, this would be between f/8 and f/11 → f/4, f/5.6, f/8,f/11, f/16…
+This is usually calculated by taking the largest aperture and then setting your lens two to three F-stop values to the right.
+For example, in a lens with a max. aperture of F4, this would be between f/8 and f/11 → f/4, f/5.6, f/8,f/11, f/16…

-The best aperture in low light is the widest aperture in your lens, that is, from f/1.4 to f/4.
+The best aperture in low light is the widest aperture on your lens, that is, from f/1.4 to f/4.

 The best aperture in street photography depends on the scene, but it generally ranges from f/2.8 to f/8 depending on the moving subjects.